 Shortfalls in LDL Management Highlight Need for Improved Oversight

 The study also uncovered significant deficiencies in LDL cholesterol management in clinical settings.
-About 60% of patients failed to achieve the 50% reduction target, with insufficient regular LDL testing cited as a key obstacle.
+Approximately 60% of patients did not reach the 50% reduction target, largely due to insufficient regular LDL testing.
 Experts emphasized that effective LDL management hinges on both medical prescriptions and active patient involvement.
-They urged stronger collaboration between healthcare providers and patients to enhance outcomes.
+Experts called for stronger collaboration between healthcare providers and patients to improve treatment adherence and outcomes.

 The findings also highlighted the need for varied pharmacological approaches, including access to high-cost medications, and the creation of a comprehensive patient registry tailored to South Korea’s healthcare system to support evidence-based clinical decisions.